Mental Micro-Recoveries: Resetting Fast When It All Goes Wrong

 What Micro-Recovery Looks Like in Action

-Let’s say you’re in a session.
-The third interval was supposed to be strong.
-Instead, you blew up early, breathing ragged, form messy.
+Let’s say you’re in a training session.
+The third interval was meant to be strong and controlled.
+Instead, you blew up early, breathing ragged and your form became messy and inconsistent.

 Your brain starts shouting: